Mjoll/mimirdocs/AzureActiveDirectoryExternalIdentityProvider.md

 ### Assign users to the enterprise application

-Before any users can use the Mimir, Azure Active Directory requires you to assign users to the enterprise application representing Mimir in Active Directory.
+Before any users can use Mimir, Azure Active Directory requires you to assign users to the enterprise application representing Mimir in Active Directory.

 Azure Active Directory provides several ways of managing access to applications, however this document only describes direct assignment of users.